 “It’s like when Stan Lee and Steve Ditko invented Spider-Man,” Sheldon Cooper once remarked on the CBS comedy The Big Bang Theory.
 “Stan Lee may get all the credit, but Steve Ditko knows he was just as important.
 Even though Stan Lee gets to be in all the Marvel movies, and he’s far richer, and he’s a household name.
 Whereas if you say Ditko, that sounds like a company that makes Dits.”

-Over the summer of 2021, the Bottle Works Ethnic Arts Center in Johnstown, Pennsylvania, set out to change that characterization with a special Hometown Heroes exhibit.
+Over the summer of 2021, the Bottle Works Ethnic Arts Center in Johnstown, Pennsylvania, set out to change that characterization with a special Hometown Heroes exhibit honoring the co-creator of Spider-Man.
 Steve Ditko – who died in 2018 at the age of ninety – was born and raised in the small Western Pennsylvania enclave, and still has family in the area.
 Despite the impact he had on the comic book industry, however, Ditko’s preference for privacy kept him out of the public eye and little is known about his personal life.
-The goal of the exhibit was thus two-fold – to pay homage to the co-creator of Spider-Man and Doctor Strange and raise awareness of his achievements in the town that he once called home.
+The goal of the exhibit was thus two-fold – to pay homage to the influential comic book artist and raise awareness of his achievements in the city that he once called home.

 Stephen J. Ditko was born on November 2, 1927, the son of a carpenter and seamstress.
-Raised during the Great Depression, the primary form of entertainment for the Ditko family were the Sunday comics, especially Hal Foster’s Prince Valiant.
+Raised during the Great Depression, the primary form of entertainment for the Ditko family were the Sunday comics.
 By the time young Steve reached the age of twelve, the superhero comic book phenomenon was in full swing and he became infatuated with Batman, especially the narratives constructed by artist Jerry Robinson.
 A few years later, Will Eisner’s The Spirit began appearing in the local newspaper, and Ditko decided shortly thereafter that he wanted to become a comic book creator and artist as well.

 Despite such relevant tweaks, however, it is Spider-Man that remains Steve Ditko’s most significant creation, and the character itself would no doubt have been a totally different superhero if not for Ditko.